hsvu/Notes/COMP3131-Notes/Lecture_02/lecture_02.md

 #### Deterministic Finite State Automata
 a FA is a DFA if

-- no state has an $\epsilon$-transition, i.e. an transition on an empty string input- for each state s and input symbol a, there isat most one path out of the state.
+- no state has an \\(\epsilon\\)-transition, i.e. an transition on an empty string input
+- for each state s and input symbol a, there is at most one path out of the state.
 I.e there arn't two paths that you could take.

 #### Nondeterministic Finite State Automata
 a FA is NFA if it is not a DFA i.e

 - you can make several parallel transitions on a given input
-- you can have a $\epsilon$ state
+- you can have a \\(\epsilon\\) state

 but a NFA still must have Acceptance, the existence of at least one path that leads to a finishing or accepting state.